THE BEST 5 RESUME WRITING TIPS FOR MARKETING JOBS

 Why is a cover letter so powerful?

-Because it is your hook to get employers or recruiters consider reading your resume.
+Because it is your hook to get employers or recruiters to consider reading your resume.

 The topmost important objective of your cover letter should be: